i-eye/IEye-Projects/IEye-Projects/Packages/R2API_Director/README.md

 ## Changelog

+### '2.3.1'

+* Fixed the AddressableDCCSPool's ConditionalPool class not upgrading properly when it was using the new FamilyDCCSOption

+### '2.3.0'

+* Added an "AddressReferencedFamilyDirectorCardCategorySelection" class, which is used to reference the FamilyDCCS from the base game
+* AddressableDCCSPool's "PoolEntry" can now reference a FamilyDCCS, this FamilyDCCS takes precedence over the AddressableDirectorCardCategorySelection field.

 ### '2.2.1'
 * Add StageSerde struct, which acts as a workaround for Unity's inability to correctly serialize the Stage enum now that it is 64 bits long.